esilver0/CATT/sslstrip-experiment.md

 sudo route add -net <b>216.165.95.0/24</b> gw $(route | awk '/default/ { print $2 }')
 </pre>

 replacing the bold part depending on your IP address.
-If you are connecting from 216.165.95.174, you would replace it with 216.165.95.0/24 (the whole network range, not the IP only, because if the network you are on uses NAT pooling then you might break your SSH connection).
+If you are connecting from 216.165.95.174, you would replace the bold with 216.165.95.0/24 (the whole network range, not the IP only, because if the network you are on uses NAT pooling then you might break your SSH connection).
 When you run this command, the `$(route | awk '/default/ { print $2 }')` variable will be filled in automatically with the IP address of the default gateway.

 Now that you have done that, you can delete the current default gateway rule